 - How different or how difficult is it to be a group piano teacher?
 Do I need any special skills?
 You need to learn the skills of group piano teaching.
-Our website has great teacher manuals for most of the lower levels that tell you EXACTLY what to do.
+Our website has great teacher manuals and videos for most of the lower levels that tell you EXACTLY what to do.
 Novice teachers send us glowing reports after using these manuals.
 But no, group piano teaching is not difficult.
 But it must be done correctly.
 Please do NOT think that putting four or five students in a class, and running frantically from keyboard to keyboard while teaching a tiny private lesson is GROUP piano teaching.
 It is NOT!
 It is very bad private lesson teaching!
 Learn the skills that you need!
 You can do it!
 And you can do it well!
 (And badly taught Group Piano lessons by even one teacher give the rest of us a bad name!)

 - Would you recommend I use the same piano method for private and group teaching?
 The Mayron Cole Piano Method was written for group piano instruction when I could not find any good group piano material.
 But through the years, many teachers have told us that they use our method for group and private lessons.
 They like that the theory that is included with our books is relevant to the music being learned.
 And they like that ALL the material needed is in ONE BOOK.
 The Mayron Cole Piano Method is the only method published that takes a student from the kindergarten level to the college level in piano knowledge.
 Each of our piano method books equal four to five of the “smaller” books sold by other piano methods.